FDA Warning Letters: First Half of 2017 Trends

 - Insanitary seafood preparation and packing still remain a major HACCP violation.

-In calendar year 2016, the overall number of quality management system surveillance inspections by the FDA was slightly higher.
+In the calendar year 2016, the overall number of quality management system surveillance inspections by the FDA was slightly higher.
 Certain citation patterns are certainly emerging in 2017.
 Will the 80/20 warning letter breakdown between domestic and international manufacturers continue for the rest of 2017?

 Testimonial Video: “We put $4 million on the bottom line because we were able to reduce defectives with